mangila/spring-scratch/rest-movie/README.md

 The tricky part is to ensure that messages are delivered in the correct order.
 Sometimes it's better to design without a hard dependency on the order of messages.

+JobRunr is used for outbox processing and delivery.

 ### Alternatives

 #### One Message broker to rule them all